Masterprogrammers123/DFD35X/guide/guide.md

 >Step 2: Press the github account u wanna fork.

 >Step 3: download.
-U can choose to download the zip in that case i assume ur gunna be downloading the DFD35X to play with it.
+You can choose to download the zip in that case i assume ur gunna be downloading the DFD35X to play with it.
 Or you can modify it in the web.

 ![Download button](https://www.undeveloper.com/bookpub/learntocode/chapter6/github-clone-or-download.png)

 >Step 4: Make the changes u want.

->Step 5: Push ur changes if ur on git if ur an app it should automaticly do that and on web the same thing with app.
+>Step 5: Push your changes if ur on git if ur an app it should automaticly do that and on web the same thing with app.

 >Step 6: Go on the github website or app and press pull request.
 It will ask u a few questions like whats the name etc.